drumnation/react-native-cross-platform-responsive-dimensions/readme.md

         crossPlatformOS,
         crossPlatformDevice } from "react-native-cross-platform-responsive-dimensions";
     ```
 2. Use the cross platform methods in your jss stylesheets.
-The function takes allows you to use responsive dimensions, setting different values with arguments that match the device: (IOS phone, IOS tablet, AndroidPhone, AndroidTablet)
+The function takes allows you to use responsive dimensions, setting different values with arguments that match the device: (IOS phone, IOS tablet, AndroidPhone, AndroidTablet).

+This will also help lock the values for each device and OS to avoid wack-a-mole fix-breaking something on a different device than you're testing on.
     ```
     container: {
         backgroundColor: "white",